godotengine/godot-docs/classes/class_audioserver.rst

 - void  **voice_set_positional**  **(** :ref:`RID<class_rid>` voice, :ref:`bool<class_bool>` enabled  **)**

-Set wether a given voice is positional.
+Set whether a given voice is positional.
 This is only interpreted as a hint and used for backends that may support binaural encoding.

 .. _class_AudioServer_voice_get_volume: